tarwn/lessthandot-hugo/blogs/content/posts/2010-04-15-do-you-use-column-param-or-param-is-null.md

 EXEC sp_executesql @SQL,N'@InnerParamcol INT',@col
 ```

-Now let&#8217;s run these queries and take a look at the reads
+Now let's run these queries and take a look at the reads

 sql
 SET STATISTICS IO ON